old-xebis/repository-template/README.md

 - `git commit` runs checks on changed files and performs tests a quick test set
 - `git push` runs checks on all files and performs tests with a reduced test set
 - GitLab `push`, `merge request` runs checks on all files and performs tests with a full test set
-- GitLab `merge to main` runs checks on all files and performs tests with a full test set
+- GitLab `merge to main` runs checks on all files, performs tests with a full test set, and releases a new version
-- GitLab `schedule` runs checks on all files, performs tests with a nightly test set, and releases a new version
+- GitLab `schedule` runs checks on all files, performs tests with a nightly test set
 - Run `scripts/update` manually from time to time

 ### Usage Examples